vitaut/vitaut.net/_posts/2012-12-17-i-cant-believe-its-not-python.md

 {% endhighlight %}

-The `str` function applies the default formatting for the type, so if you want to have control over formatting you should use `Format` instead.
+The `str` function applies the default formatting for the type, so if you want to have control over formatting you should use `format` instead.

-Being based on `Format`, `str` uses IOStreams only for user-defined types, but not for built-in types which it handles
+Being based on `format`, `str` uses IOStreams only for user-defined types, but not for built-in types which it handles
 [much more efficiently](/2012/12/15/making-string-formatting-fast.html).
 Additional performance improvement in `str` can be achieved by getting rid